Articles for Change

 The textiles in Thomas Clarkson’s campaign chest are some of the earliest examples of West African cloth in a museum collection.

 In a joint scientific research project working with specialists Dr Malika Kraamer and Dr Margerita Gleba, with funding from St John’s College Cambridge and the Society of Antiquaries, we are beginning to discover through scientific analysis where threads and dyes were made and how the fabrics were constructed.

 Seed tray analysis

-We are delighted to be able to look closer at the contents of the seed tray with the help of a partnership with Kew and Cambridge Botanic Gardens.
+We are delighted to be able to look closer at and identify the contents of the seed tray with the help of a partnership with the Royal Botanic Gardens Kew and Cambridge University Herbarium.